CALDISS-AAU/sdsphd21/README.md

 # sdsphd21
-Course repository for 2021 PhD course: Social Data Science - An Applied Introduction to Machine Learning
+Course repository for 2021 PhD course: Social Data Science - An Applied Introduction to Machine Learning.

-Welcome to the course